Soumyak10/HealthChallengeTracker/README.md

 - **Pagination**: Supports pagination for workout lists with more than 5 users (Please Refresh if it doesn't work).
 - **Local Storage**: Data is stored locally using localStorage to persist user workouts.
 - **Charts**: Visual representation of workout progress using charts.
-- **Unit Tests**: 100% code coverage for one component and one service, with a code coverage report included in the README.
+- **Unit Tests**: 90% code coverage one service and 87% code coverage for whole project, with a code coverage report included below.
 - **Deployment**: The application is hosted on netlify.

 ## Assumptions